mikekivu/Millionairewith25mike/CPANEL-MIGRATION-GUIDE.md

 2. Ensure your database connection string is correct.
 3. Make sure the Node.js version on your cPanel hosting is compatible with your application.
 4. Verify all required environment variables are set correctly.

+## Note on Array Data Type

+The PostgreSQL database used in Replit supports array data types (like the `features` column in the `plans` table), but MySQL does not.
+In the MySQL export, array columns have been converted to TEXT columns containing JSON strings.

+If you need to modify these values in MySQL, remember:
+- The data is stored as a JSON string (e.g., `["item1", "item2"]`)
+- When reading this data in your application, you'll need to parse the JSON string back into an array

 ## Note on Payment Gateways